Calendar of Events

 Pets

-Pets may not enter buildings, but are welcome at parks.
+Pets may not enter buildings but are welcome outside and on the trails at Smeck Park.
 They must be under control at all times and on a leash no longer than 6’.
-For the health and safety of all, pick up and properly dispose of pets’ waste.
+For the health and safety of all, pick up and properly dispose of pets’ waste. | There may be some programs or events at which we ask that you do not bring pets.
+That is usually determined by the nature of the activity, presentation, or hike, and safety issues.

 Photo Disclaimer & Social Media